meklis/switcher-core/README.md

 ### Module for help-provider services

 ## Overview
-It's library allow work with devices using a single interface - Core.
+This library allow works with devices using a single interface - Core.
 Library automaticaly detect model, load device configuration and modules for work with it.

 Switcher-core using modules for work with devices and allow extend the kernel with your own modules.
-Now library has two inputs - snmp and telnet, in feature inputs will be extend.
+Now library has two inputs are snmp and telnet, in feature inputs will be extend.

 ### Requirements
 * Telnet-Proxy - https://github.com/meklis/telnet-proxy